mohammedovich/mohammedovich.github.io/content/blog/post002/index.md

 ---
 title: "Mastering Azure Bicep: Complex Examples, Step-by-Step Deployment, and a Real Comparison with Terraform"
-subtitle: A deep dive into Azure Bicep with real-world examples, deployment walkthroughs, and an honest comparison with Terraform for modern cloud engineers.
+subtitle: ":bricks: A deep dive into Azure Bicep with real-world examples, deployment walkthroughs, and an honest comparison with Terraform for modern cloud engineers."
+summary: If you’re working with Azure and looking to level up your Infrastructure as Code game, this post is for you.
+We take a deep dive into Azure Bicep, showing how to build out a real-world, scalable infrastructure — including virtual networks, VM scale sets, and storage — all with clean, modular Bicep templates.
+You’ll also get a simple, step-by-step guide to deploying it using the Azure CLI.
+And for those wondering how Bicep stacks up against Terraform, we’ve got a side-by-side comparison to help you decide what’s right for your projects.
+Whether you're just getting started or ready to move beyond ARM templates, this guide will help you build smarter in the cloud.
-date: 2025-08-07
+date: 2025-08-06
 cardimage: bicep.jpeg
 featureimage: bicep.jpeg
 caption: